P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

     - Prince Tybalt visits a border outpost for inspection
     - Ruby Dusk attacks the outpost
     - Grim Informs Tybalt, that Ruby Dusk started a war
-    - Prince Tybalt repels the attack
+    - Prince Tybalt holds off the attack for a while
-    - Prince Tybalt heads for capital to talk with King Ludwig
+    - Prince Tybalt runs away, goes to capital to talk with King Ludwig

 #### Ruby Dusk Campaign
 To be designed.